tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton (he/him)!
-I am a 2nd year EECS PhD Candidate at the University of Michigan with the [MLD3 Lab](https://wiens-group.engin.umich.edu/).
-My primary research area is in **machine learning fairness in healthcare.** I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
+I am a rising 3rd year EECS PhD Candidate at the University of Michigan with the [MLD3 Lab](https://wiens-group.engin.umich.edu/).
+My primary research area is **machine learning fairness in healthcare.** To date, my work has focused on analyzing and mitigating the downstream impact of biases in clinical decision-making cross patient subpopulations on the performance and fairness of AI models for clinical decision support.

+I am interested in machine learning robustness and fairness especially as they pertain to **algorithmic justice and social inequity.**

+I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
 I've previously worked on video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).

-I am interested in machine learning robustness and fairness especially as they pertain to **algorithmic justice and social inequity.**

 Email: `ctrenton (at) umich (dot) edu`